vanderschaarlab/Datagnosis/CONTRIBUTING.md

 ## License

-By contributing to DC Check, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to datagnosis, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
 You should therefore, make sure that if you have introduced any dependencies that they also are covered by a license that allows the code to be used by the project and is compatible with the license in the root directory of this project.